Island hopping on the Aeolian Islands

 Rocky bays and hidden beaches along the southwest coast of Lipari, with Vulcano and its steaming crater in the background.

-View to the towering twin volcanoes of Salina, beckoning you to come over & climb their lofty tops…
+View from Quattrocchi to the towering twin volcanoes of Salina, beckoning you to come over & climb their lofty tops…

 The steep island of Salina

-We didn’t visit Salina on this trip, but I definitely want to go there next time.
-Another reason to come back to the Aeolians – besides finally climbing Stromboli on a cloud-free evening…
+On this trip we didn’t visit Salina, but the view to this stunning twin volcano island definitely makes me want to go there next time.
+That’s another reason to come back to the Aeolian Islands – besides finally climbing Stromboli on a cloud-free evening…

 Volcanic features on Lipari

 Lipari is especially known for its obsidian and pumice.
-A variety of volcanic features can be seen on a beautiful hike along the west coast, leading from the ancient Roman baths of Terme di San CalĂłgero to the kaolin quarry just outside the village of Quattropiani.
+You can see a variety of volcanic features on a beautiful hike along the west coast.
+The track meanders from the ancient Roman baths of Terme di San Calógero to the kaolin quarry just outside the village of Quattropiani.

 Colourful rocks and gullies at the Lipari kaolin quarry.